Special Projects

 1905 Madison Mozart Club group photo.
 The names for everyone is included in a caption below the photo

 1905 Madison Mozart Annual membership group photo.
-Note that The names of everyone in the photo I in the caption below.
+Note that The names of everyone in the photo are in the caption below.

-The Madison Mozart Club collection is one of Dane County Historical Society’s more notable.
+The Madison Mozart Club collection is one of the Dane County Historical Society’s more notable.
 The white male choir was active from 1901 to 1958 and gave 200 concerts across southern Wisconsin.
 The collection includes several group photos and membership rosters.
-DCHS has digitized several group photographs along with home addresses and occupations for each photographed member.
+DCHS has digitized several group photographs and researched many of each photographed member’s home addresses and occupations.
 This project has made these records more accessible to genealogists and the general public.
-To access this information, please visit the Madison Mozart Club page.

 Historical Markers